-Additional industrial sites may need to be kept free of vegetation for aesthetics, to protect hardware, or to improve access to sidewalks or parking lots.
+Additional rights-of-way sites may need to be kept free of vegetation for aesthetics, to protect hardware, or to improve access to sidewalks or parking lots.
 Soil sterilants are commonly used in these situations to provide more long-term control.
-Industrial areas include
+Right-of-way areas include